Teaching Fellows Program

 - Executive Summary of the Project (1 page maximum)

 - The Proposal (5 pages maximum)

-Proposal should include: a rationale for the project; project objectives; expected impact of the project on teaching in the Faculty; time lines; the number of students/faculty/TAs affected by the project; a detailed budget outline** that includes written quotes; a plan for the dissemination of the project outcome(s) within the University; a plan for the sustainability of, or differentiation created for Western by, the innovation; overview of data analysis methods used if the projects includes research on teaching.
+Proposal should include: a rationale for the project; project objectives; expected impact of the project on teaching in the Faculty; time lines; the number of students/faculty/TAs affected by the project; a detailed budget outline**; a plan for the dissemination of the project outcome(s) within the University; a plan for the sustainability of, or differentiation created for Western by, the innovation; overview of data analysis methods used if the projects includes research on teaching.

 - Short Curriculum Vitae (4 pages maximum)